Original post: 2019-07-22

 - The single shift button operates as follows:

 - three presses clear shifts and also brings up the HOME menu (if enabled),

 - EXIT or another triple shift, returns the menu back to the previous menu state.

-- Some standard functions not found on the WP43S keyboard were added to the WP43C, i.e. STATUS and LASTx.
-STATUS was renamed to B.BR (bit browser) and co-located on a key with the powerful register browser R.BR.
+- Some standard functions not found on the WP43S keyboard were added to the WP43C, i.e. FLAG.V (STATUS) (global flag viewer) and LASTx.

-- Graphical indications in the form of dots on screen showing which menu line is activated by [f] or [g], was added.
+- Graphical indications in the form of dots on the side edges of the screen, showing which menu line is activated by [f] or [g], was added.
 These dots are located in the left and right margins of the soft menu to indicate which row is active.
 It is visible in the image below.